 - 8 slices rye bread

-- 8 slices deli turkey
+- 8 slices deli turkey or sliced, leftover turkey

 - 8 slices Swiss cheese

 - Heat a skillet over medium heat.
 Spread butter on one side of a slice of the rye bread.
 Place the bread, butter side down on a piece of parchment paper if you have it.
 On the other side of the slice of bread, spread on a layer of Thousand Island dressing.